zapabob/ROCm/README.md

 FIJI Family of dGPU, and has expanded to include the Hawaii dGPU Family in ROCm 1.2 ROCm 1.3 expands this support to include the Polaris Family of ASICS.

+### New Features to ROCm

+#### Developer preview of the new OpenCl 1.2 compatible language runtime and compiler

+ * OpenCL 2.0 compatible kernal language support with OpenCL 1.2 compatible runtime
+ * Supports offline ahead of time compilation today, for Beta we will be adding in-process/in-memory compilation.
+ * Binary Package support for Ubuntu 14.04 and 16.04

+#### IPC support

 ### The Latest ROCm Platform - ROCm 1.4
 The latest tested version of the drivers, tools, libraries and source code for the ROCm platform have been released and are available under the roc-1.4.0 tag